European Bridges Ensemble: Repertoire

 The first music written for EBE was Bridges, a work of five movements composed by Kai Niggemann, Marlon Schumacher, Johannes Kretz, Andrea Szigetvári and Ivana Ognjanović in 2005.
 Each movement was composed by a different musician, and every movement reflects somehow on the city where the actual musician lives (in other words, there is a movement about Münster, Stuttgart, Vienna, Budapest and Belgrade).
-It was first performed on the Internet with live broadcast in Münster, Stuttgart and Vienna on 17 June 2005.
+It was first performed on the Internet with a live broadcast in Münster, Stuttgart and Vienna on 17 June 2005.

 A similar piece is Quintessence, also with five movements, each one about one of the five elements.
 The composers are Kai Niggemann (Earth), Marlon Schumacher (Fire), Johannes Kretz (Quintessence), Andrea Szigetvári (Air) and Ivana Ognjanović (Water).
 It was composed in 2007 and first played during the Music in the Global Village conference on 6 September 2007.

-Ivresse '84 (composed by Ensemble leader Georg Hajdu in 2007) is the first piece for the group where only four laptop players are needed as the fifth player is replaced by a violinist.
+Ivresse '84 (composed by Ensemble leader Georg Hajdu in 2007) is the first piece for the group where only four laptop players are needed, as the fifth player is replaced by a violinist.
 The piece reflects on the riot that happened during the premiere of the first two books of John Cage's Freeman Etudes in Ivrea (Turin), in 1984.
 It was first performed during the Music in the Global Village conference on 6 September 2007 by János Négyesy, the same violinist who played the Etudes on the original premiere.

-The first piece having also text spoken was Keep Calm and Carry On.
+The first piece also having text spoken was Keep Calm and Carry On.
 The text is a dialogue written by Maria Popara and Kai Niggemann using the typical slang of chat.
 The music was composed by Kai Niggemann in 2007, and the piece was also first performed during the Music in the Global Village conference on 6 September 2007.